This post was updated on September 21, 2022.

-The experience also helped the couple hone in on what they wanted in their next home.
-“When we started looking around the area we said our criteria is that we want to be able to walk to things like restaurants and we wanted to live by the water,” he says.
+The experience also helped the couple home in on what they wanted in their next house.
+“When we started looking around the area, we said our criteria is that we want to be able to walk to things like restaurants and we wanted to live by the water,” he says.
 “Luckily, we found a place up in Tarpon that really gave us those two worlds.”

 “When I want to get my hair cut, I just walk downtown to the barber.
-My wife has her hairdresser right downtown where she can walk to.
+My wife has her hairdresser right downtown where she can walk, too.
 Restaurants and bars are literally a block from us.”

 If you’re planning a relocation and comparing traditional movers to moving containers, Paul advises thinking about what kind of flexibility you need or want.
 “Are you going to immediately buy a place in your new city, where you know everything up front, and you don’t need any kind of flexibility?
 Then movers may be fine,” Paul says.